• Home

 This recipe for warm and wonderful beef stew features sweet carrots and crispy breadcrumbs and cooks up into tender perfection in the slow cooker!

-slow cooker pot roast with crispy bread crumbs
+Slow cooker pot roast with crispy bread crumbs in a bowl.

 Nope.
 I love potatoes in many scenarios, but not in my beef stew…they get too soggy, and even if you put them in towards the end of the cooking process, they just take up too much room.